manav0/HybridDR_ADF_Repository/README.md

 The Dual Load solution ensures loading and step-by-step tracking of each flat data file into both the Primary & Secondary APS systems with an ETL workflow implementation using Azure Data Factory (ADF)

+ADF, being managed cloud service, provides in-built capabilities for easy monitoring and logging with not only robust access to the details of every process or workflow step in your Data Factory but out of the box alerting in the event that something does go awry.
+ADF is pretty flexible too in setting up custom workflow schedules.

 **DUAL LOAD DR FRAMEWORK**